Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # stop: the number of octaves the chord arpeggio ends in

-# durations: note length of the chord arpeggio
+# durations: note duration of the chord arpeggio

 # intervals: note intervals of the chord arpeggio